 I love sharing my travels with you, and it’s even better when you get to come along!
-I’m teaming up with Rick and Allison from Cruise Planners to host a private Tauck Tour of Yellowstone & Grand Teton National Parks and I’d love for you to join us!
-It’s going to be a small group only for my fans/friends (I don’t like the word fans haha!).
+I’m teaming up with Rick and Allison from Cruise Planners to host a Tauck Tour of Yellowstone & Grand Teton National Parks and I’d love for you to join us!
+It’s going to be a small group of mostly my fans/friends (I don’t like the word fans haha!).
+There will be some other travelers on the trip, but by the end of the week, I’m sure they will be our friends too!
 We’re going to explore National Parks and the Wild West, see incredible landscapes and wildlife, and go to a real working ranch!
 I can’t wait to see Old Faithful, the Black Hills of South Dakota, and the Bighorn Mountains.
 It’s going to be a week full of exploration, nature, and some relaxation mixed in, and I’m just so excited.
 Since it’s a small group, I’m also excited about the friendships and bonds that will be built and strengthened.
 I’m already counting down the days!

 Larger-than-life sculptures reside in the Black Hills… cowboys and working ranches define Wyoming’s northern landscapes… Yellowstone National Park compels with natural treasures that never fail to evoke pride… and the jagged granite peaks of the Tetons contrast with forests and rivers below.
 This is the American West, the true American West – and if you ever doubt you’re in the heart and soul of it, just wait until you step foot in the town of Cody, where adventurous stories of the “Old” West are heard again and again… and the rodeo reigns supreme.
 Explore Yellowstone’s amazing geothermal features… the colossal Black Hills masterpieces of Mount Rushmore and the Crazy Horse Memorial… the peaks and glaciers of the Tetons… Wyoming’s ranch country…it’s a trip of a lifetime.